Do you want to erase your age spots with cosmetic medicine?

 Remove your dark spots permanently.

-The aesthetic medicine specialists at Turó Park Clinics offer you a free initial consultation to find out which options best suit your needs and expectations.
+The aesthetic medicine specialists at Turó Park Clinics offer you a first consultation to find out which options best suit your needs and expectations.

 How to remove age spots?

 Laser or pulsed light (IPL)

 Lasers are very effective in erasing these pigment spots in a few sessions.

 The laser depigmentation technique is very popular because it allows the pigmented spot to be targeted exactly without going beyond the periphery of the spot.